Some Great Tips On Giving

 From my perspective, it is also fundamental to our method of building a sustainable business.
 Summed up in the phrase Givers Gain®.
-So in the spirit of the times and our beliefs, I thought I’d share with you my top giving tips you can apply to any part of your life as well as your business.
+This phrase was coined by Ivan Misner and became central to my practice and teaching with Asentiv.

 "Have a simple strategy!"

 Give wherever you can, just because you can.
 Giving is a reward in itself.
 It also seems a little uncomfortable to have a strategy only to give to receive.
 However, do apply a little self-preservation as looking after yourself means you will be in a better position to continue giving to others.